Grepping Cross References

 Because beagrep is being used, which can grep 2G source code in 0.23 second.

-For e.g., when checking cross references for MockZip
+For e.g., when checking cross references for MockZip, first we use

 beagrep to find out the (tiny) set of files and line numbers on which